Dekeypetey40/Happy-Dog-Website/README.md

 ---
 # Introduction

-[Happy Dog](https://dekeypetey40.github.io/Happy-Dog-Website/) is a website for a dog walking service.
+<a href="https://dekeypetey40.github.io/Happy-Dog-Website" rel="noopener" target="_blank">Happy Dog</a> is a website for a dog walking service.

 Potential clients can get basic information about why Happy Dog is a good service, see pictures of dogs out on walks, and sign up for the service.